Policy Governance® Overview (Carver Model)

 Who developed Policy Governance?

-Policy Governance was developed by John Carver in the 1970s.
-It is often referred to as the Carver Model.
+Policy Governance was designed by John Carver in 1976.
+It is often referred to as the Carver Governance Model.

 Is Policy Governance only for nonprofit boards?

-No. While commonly used in nonprofit and public organizations, the principles can be applied by any board governing on behalf of owners.
-(Corporate Boards That Create Value addresses Policy Governance in the for-profit context).
+No. While commonly used in nonprofit and public organizations, the principles can be applied by any board governing on behalf of owners, including public organizations and for-profit corporations.
+(Corporate Boards That Create Value by John Carver and Caroline Oliver addresses Policy Governance in the for-profit context).

 What is the purpose of Policy Governance?